Quick Tip: The Key to Preserving Paint Rollers

 First, keep in mind these principles: Not all paints require the same type of cleaning, but no matter which method you use, all should be cleaned immediately after use.
-(For the love of Benjamin Moore, don’t let the paint dry!
+For the love of Benjamin Moore, don’t let the paint dry!

 Pour the solvent into a container large enough to fit your roller, then dip your tool in.
 You’ll want to switch out the solvent every so often until the roller comes out clean.
 Shake off excess in the container, then pop the cover back on the roller to spin it dry—just be careful not to get any of the solvent in your eyes.

 - Even if you take impeccable care of your rollers, a little wear and tear is natural over time.
 Use scissors to trim off any dried beads of paint along the edges, but be gentle!
 You won’t want to hack away big sections that may mess up your next paint job.

-Finally, when you’re getting ready for your next paint project, just remove dust particles from storage by gently running a lint brush over your dried roller.
+- When you’re getting ready for your next paint project, just remove dust particles from storage by gently running a lint brush over your dried roller.
 And like that, your like-new tool will get you through many more DIYs to come!